pndaproject/pnda-guide/provisioning/openstack/PREPARE.md

 The storage per node is allocated as:
  - 120 GB log volume (not present on bastion, saltmaster, jupyter, tools or opentsdb).
 This is provision-time configurable.
  - 1024 GB HDFS (only on datanode).
 This is configured in the templates for the datanode.
  - 50-250 GB operating system partition.
-This is configured in the templates per-node.
+This is configured in the instance flavor definition.

 ### Credentials